READ N TRY

 1. Show table header on every page;

-2. Avoid showing table footer without details on a separate page.
+2. Avoid showing the table footer without details on a separate page.
 Include a line or two of data from the previous page (along with the table header) and add the totals of the table footer;

-• Always use report covers or binders when you share printed reports with your clients, bosses and colleagues.
+• Always use report covers or binders when you share printed reports with your clients, bosses, and colleagues.
 Research available options: from cheap sliding bar report covers to more expensive hardcover and coil binders.

 Leave a Reply